Tooltips

 import { onMounted } from 'vue';

-// import tippy from 'tippy.js'; (disabled due to vitepress)
+// import tippy from 'tippy.js'; (disabled for vitepress, but should be enabled)

 let tippyInstances = [];